craftercms/docs/source/system-administrators/activities/delivery/configure-apache-vhost-delivery.rst

 :is-up-to-date: True
-:nosearch:
+:last-updated: 4.0.3

 .. index:: Configuring Apache Virtual Host for Production, Configuring Apache vhost
-.. _newIa-configure-apache-vhost-for-production:
+.. _configure-apache-vhost-for-production:

 ==============================================
 Configuring Apache Virtual Host for Production
 ==============================================

-This section will show you a sample Apache virtual host configuration for your Crafter CMS site.
+This section will show you a sample Apache virtual host configuration for your CrafterCMS project in delivery.

 Here's the sample configuration for setting up a vhost for production: